shenapse/tidy-toc/README.md

 #                           suffix are combined. e.g., prefix='pre', text file
 #                           name='sample.txt', suffix='suf', join='_' -> output
 #                           text file name='pre_sample_suf.txt'
+#   -o, --overwrite         overwrite input file with output.
+If this enabled,
+#                           all options for output file name such as --pre and
+#                           --join are ignored.
 #   --help                  Show this message and exit.
 ```